Smart dashcam company Owl challenges OnStar with automatic crash response service

 At the helm

-Owl Cameras is helmed by some notable names, including CEO Hodge, who was among the first members of Apple’s iPod and iPhone leadership teams.
-Cofounder and CTO Nathan Ackerman worked at Microsoft for 10 years, where he most recently served as senior director of program management for HoloLens.
+Owl Cameras is helmed by some notable industry veterans, including CEO Hodge, who was among the first members of Apple’s iPod and iPhone leadership teams.
+And cofounder and CTO Nathan Ackerman worked at Microsoft for 10 years, where he most recently served as senior director of program management for HoloLens.

 The company announced a $10 million round of funding back in August, which was in addition to the $18 million funding tranche it nabbed six months earlier.